vega/vega-datasets/datapackage.md

 ### path
 us-10m.json
 ### description
-This dataset contains a simplified representation (at 1:10,000,000 scale) of US county boundaries, designed for efficient web mapping and visualization.
-The data is in [TopoJSON](https://github.com/topojson/topojson) format, which optimizes for smaller file sizes.
-This dataset is similar to those existing in the TopoJSON US Atlas collection, which in turn is a redistribution of the Census Bureau's cartographic boundary shapefiles.
+US county boundaries represented at a 1:10,000,000 scale in [TopoJSON](https://github.com/topojson/topojson) format, which optimizes for smaller file sizes.
+Similar to offerings in the TopoJSON US Atlas collection, which in turn is a redistribution of the Census Bureau's cartographic boundary shapefiles.

 ### sources
 | title                                        | path                                                                                        |